KennyThomas/GraphTheoryProject/Overview.md

 ![Sample Input](Images/Input.PNG)

-If you want to use the commands line use the following Python GraphTheoryProject.py --help  . <br>
+If you want to use the command line use the following Python GraphTheoryProject.py --help  . <br>
 This will display help if you require.
 As shown here.<br>
 <br>
 ![Command Line](Images/CommandLinePNG.PNG)